 Read our overview and analysis of Akamai’s DDoS Mitigation Solution.

 Focused on crafting a security stack that extends from edge to database, the Imperva WAF offers advanced web application and API protection (WAAP) to control traffic.
 Imperva boasts a 99.999% uptime SLA, over 600 million daily attacks blocked, and security at the speed of DevOps.
 Imperva WAF comes with out-of-the-box rules backed by 24×7 threat intelligence to meet constantly changing attack patterns.
 With a single-stack approach, Imperva aims to ease the provisioning process for organizations.

 Read our overview and analysis of Imperva WAF.

 Also, read our Top Web Application Firewall (WAF) Vendors.

-Your guide to enterprise network security products
+Your guide to enterprise network security software

 What is enterprise network security?